PAUL: Uncertainty-Guided Partition and Augmentation for Robust Cross-View Geo-Localization under Noisy Correspondence: Methodology

 \subsubsection{Co-augment: Uncertainty-aware Region Masking via Evidential Deep Learning}

-As shown in Figure~\ref{fig:framework}(b), to address noisy pairs in retrieval tasks without ground-truth labels, we treat each batch of $K$ samples as a $K$-way classification problem.
-For each sample $i$, the similarity logits $\boldsymbol{s}_i \in \mathbb{R}^K$ (i.e., the $i$-th row of the similarity matrix) are used to compute the evidence $\mathbf{e}_i$:
+{To extract valuable local information from noisy pairs, we propose an uncertainty-aware masking mechanism via Evidential Deep Learning.
+This approach filters out high-uncertainty backgrounds to preserve only high-confidence regions, effectively distilling reliable signals from noise.} As illustrated in \cref{fig:framework}(b), to quantify uncertainty in the absence of ground-truth labels, we formulate the matching process within a batch of $K$ samples as a $K$-way classification problem.
+Specifically, for each sample $i$, the similarity logits $\boldsymbol{s}_i \in \mathbb{R}^K$ (derived from the $i$-th row of the similarity matrix) are transformed into an evidence vector $\mathbf{e}_i$: